 Day 13-14 Relax on Caye Caulker

 One of the most popular things to do in Caye Caulker is to go on a snorkelling tour.
 You will find plenty of tour offices in pretty much every corner of the island offering full day and half day snorkelling tours.

-There are also options to go scuba diving.
+There are also options to go scuba diving, as near Caye Caulker you can find some of the best scuba diving spots in Belize.
 Or if you are willing to spend the money on it, take a helicopter ride over the famous blue hole, which is supposed to be one of the most incredible experiences.

 A quick stopover in San Ignacio